BioBD/dbx/README.md

 # DBX
-	A tool to aid the creation of indexes and materialized views
+	A tool to aid the creation of indexes and materialized views in relational databases

 ## Intro